Jasper-ketelaar/Rump/README.md

 - Create rest requests asynchronously
 - Custom response mapper support by modifying request config (By default Rump uses Jackson)
 - Request transformation before sending it out

-## TODO
-- Interceptors
-- Custom error handling support
+- Intercept requests/responses to modify them
-- Canceling requests
+- Canceling of requests by using a request interceptor
-- Request params
+- Canceling of responses by using a response interceptor
+- Creation of instances is fast and easy due to chaining of calls, and the ability to have multiple configs per request

 ## Basic Usage
 There's three different ways of making REST api calls with Rump: